jhbbjhafhash/BootleggerGameRepo/README.md

 # BootleggerGameRepo

-Changes in sprint 0.0.7:
+Changes in sprint 0.0.8:
-- The police car patrols the map then chases a player when they get within range
+- The player can look around in the car
-- The player gets sent to jail when hit by a police car
+- The police car has a siren and the player car has engine sudio